- Writing for the VCH

 Volume XIII in the Gloucestershire history will contain accounts of thirteen ancient parishes north and west of Gloucester and complete its coverage of the county to the west of the river Severn.
 Eight of the parishes formed a block of land crossed by the river Leadon, one of the Severn’s major tributaries, immediately to the north-west of Gloucester.
 They are Ashleworth, Bulley, Hartpury, Lassington, Maisemore, Rudford and Highleadon, Tibberton, and Upleadon.
 The history of that predominantly agricultural area has been influenced by its proximity to Gloucester and by the growth of the city in the 20th century.
 The volume will also include the riverine parishes of Minsterworth and Elmore on opposite banks of the Severn to the west of Gloucester, as well as Norton and Sandhurst to the east of the Severn north of the city.
 Twyning, located between the rivers Severn and Avon north of Tewkesbury, will also be covered.

 The editorial groundwork has now been completed for a future volume (XV) covering Cheltenham and surrounding parishes.
-Research on the medieval period began in October 2013, followed by the start of work on the Early Modern period in Spring 2014.
+Research on the medieval period began in October 2013 (Dr Beth Hartland), followed by the start of work on the Early Modern period in Spring 2014 (Dr Alex Craven); first draft sections are now (March 2015) emerging from the editorial pipeline, and will be posted here shortly.
+Research to date -assisted by a strong group of volunteers - has uncovered significant caches of original source material not previously examined in detail, and there are good prospects for substantial additions to previous accounts of the town's history.

 Concurrently, similar groundwork has been carried out for a future volume (XVI) covering Cirencester and district.
-Research on the medieval period starts in October 2013 - both this and the Cheltenham work are being undertaken by Dr Beth Hartland, an experienced medievalist.
+Research on the medieval period started in October 2013 (Dr Beth Hartland), and as with Cheltenham, drafting is now in progress, with the first sections to be posted here shortly.
+Research on post-Reformation topics got underway in 2014 (Dr Antonia Catchpole), assisted by numerous volunteers.

 Volume XIII in the Gloucestershire history will contain accounts of thirteen anc...

-Work on this volume begins in October 2013.
-The intention is to cover the town a...
+Work on this volume began in October 2013.
+The intention is to cover the town an...

 Work on this volume started in October 2013.
 The intention is to cover all compo...

-This account is due to be researched by Dr John Chandler in 2013.
-Completed draf...
+This account was researched and written by County Editor Dr John Chandler in 201...